Quickstart#

 Note

-Volume mesh export requires the GMSH meshing backend, which is used by default.
+Volume mesh export requires the GMSH meshing backend or the cad-to-dagmc-mesher backend.
 The CadQuery backend only supports surface meshes.

 Creating Conformal Surface and Volume Meshes#